Scalable Multi-Agent Reinforcement Learning through Intelligent Information Aggregation: Introduction

 MARL-based techniques have achieved significant successes in recent times, \eg, DeepMind's AlphaStar surpassing professional level players in StarCraft II \cite{AlphaStar}, OpenAI Five defeating the world-champion in Dota II \cite{Dota2}, etc. The performance of many of these MARL algorithms depends on the amount of information included in the state given as input to the neural networks \cite{MAPPO}.
 In many practical multi-agent scenarios, each agent aims to share as little information as possible to accomplish the task at hand.
 This structure naturally arises in many multi-agent navigation settings, where agents may have a desired end goal but do not want to share their information due to communication constraints or proprietary concerns \cite{satelliteInfoSharing1, satelliteInfoSharing2}.
 These scenarios result in a decentralized structure, as agents only have locally available information about the overall system's state.
 In this paper, we focus on the question: ``\textit{Can we train scalable multi-agent reinforcement learning policies that use limited local information about the environment to perform collision-free navigation effectively?}"

 We propose \textit{InforMARL}, an approach for solving the multi-agent navigation problem using graph-reinforcement learning.
 The main features of our approach are that it: (1) uses a graph representation of the navigation environment which enables local information-sharing across the edges of the graph; (2) transfers well to different numbers of agents; and (3) achieves better sample complexity in training compared to prior approaches by aggregating relevant local information from neighbors in the underlying graph.

-More broadly, our work (1) demonstrates that graphs provide a valuable abstraction for multi-agent navigation environments; (2) highlights that more information (\ie, global information as states) may not necessarily improve performance, and can, in fact, overwhelm the RL agent networks and lead to increased sample complexity; and (3) shows how graph architectures can identify the most valuable information for navigation from local observations to improve performance and scalability.
+More broadly, our work (1) demonstrates that graphs provide a valuable abstraction for multi-agent navigation environments; (2) highlights that more information (\ie global information as states) may not necessarily improve performance, and can, in fact, overwhelm the RL agent networks and lead to increased sample complexity; and (3) shows how graph architectures can identify the most valuable information for navigation from local observations to improve performance and scalability.

-The rest of this paper is organized as follows.
-In Section \ref{section:related_work}, we briefly summarize recent developments in MARL under different settings.
-In Section \ref{section:method}, we describe InforMARL, our method for multi-agent navigation in settings with limited observability and communication.
-In Section \ref{section:experiments}, we show the effectiveness of InforMARL in learning policies for navigation by comparing its performance to other baseline algorithms.
-We also perform experiments on transferring InforMARL to scenarios with a different number of entities in the environment.
-Finally, in Section \ref{section:conclusion_future_work}, we discuss the main conclusions of this paper and describe promising directions for future work.